 Tired of having your router fall over?
 The Asus RT-AC86U ($179) is a dual-band gigabit gaming router that has a built-in stand that sits firmly on a table, shelf or the floor.
-Its performance improves with distance, and it has enhancements that gamers will likely drool over.
+Its performance improves with distance, and it has enhancements that make it one of the best gaming routers you can get.
 The router is a little expensive but worth it for dedicated gamers looking for an edge.

 Without the bulk and lots of flashing lights of the Linksys WRT-32X or the Netgear Nighthawk XR500 gaming routers, the Asus RT-AC86U is small, non-threatening and could be the stealth networking device of the year.
 Clothed in basic black with angular red accents, it has been designed with gamers in mind but doesn't scream "Gaming Router."